 Irene writes fun and thought-provoking stories, poems, and articles for all ages.
 Her novel, BATTLE OF THE ARTISANS, was shortlisted for the 2022 International Proverse Prize.
 A published writer, experienced freelance editor, and teacher in Asia, Europe, and the USA, she now lives in Alexandria VA and works as a family minister in Washington DC.

 Julia moved to HK from France almost 7 years ago with nothing but a suitcase, fell in love with it, and stayed.
 As a school librarian, she is passionate about inspiring children to appreciate the written word and become responsible consumers of media and information.
 In her free time, she is a keen writer, photographer, and hopefully soon-to-be podcaster!

-An experienced editor and publications manager, Gillian Bickley has authored works on C19th HK history and 5 poetry collections.
-A professor of English literature for 30 years, Gillian is co-founder, with her husband, Verner Bickley, of 2 annual international prizes for unpublished writing, one for book-length work, one for single poems.
+An experienced editor and publications manager, Gillian Bickley has authored works on C19th HK history and five poetry collections.
+A professor of English literature for 30 years, Gillian is co-founder, with her husband, Verner Bickley, of two annual international prizes for unpublished writing, one for book-length work, one for single poems.

 Susan Blumberg-Kason is the author of "Good Chinese Wife: A Love Affair With China Gone Wrong" (Sourcebooks, 2014) and the forthcoming “Bernardine’s Shanghai Salon” (Post Hill Press, 2024), and co-editor of "Hong Kong Noir" (Akashic Books, 2018).
 She also writes for the Asian Review of Books.
 She lives with her family in the Chicago area.